Monterey County, California: History

 Gaspar de Zúñiga, 5th Count of Monterrey, namesake of Monterey Bay and thus the city and the county.

 Monterey County was one of the original counties of California, created in 1850 at the time of statehood.
 Parts of the county were given to San Benito County in 1874.
 The area was originally populated by Ohlone, Salinan and the Esselen tribes.

 The county derives its name from Monterey Bay.
 The bay was named by Sebastián Vizcaíno in 1602 in honor of the Conde de Monterrey (or Count of Monterrey), then the Viceroy of New Spain.
 Monterrey is a variation of Monterrei, a municipality in the Galicia region of Spain where the Conde de Monterrey and his father (the Fourth Count of Monterrei) were from.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3771 sqmi, of which 3281 sqmi is land and 491 sqmi (13%) is water.
 The county is roughly 1.5 times larger than the state of Delaware, and roughly similar in population and the size to Santa Barbara County.

 Adjacent counties

 Santa Cruz County to the north, San Benito County, Fresno County, and Kings County to the east as well as San Luis Obispo County to the south.
+The southeast corner of the county borders Kern County.